greymd/egzact/README.md

 ### nestr

+Nest all the fields with with given argument.
+`*` is the placeholder which represents each field.
+Right field is the most deeply nested element.

 ```sh
 $ echo aaa bbb ccc | nestr "<p>*</p>"
 <p> aaa <p> bbb <p> ccc </p> </p> </p>
 ```

 ### stick

+Associate each first *N* of fields and each remaining the fields.
+Associated two fields are printed sequentially.

 ```sh
 $ echo 1 2 3 10 20 30 | stick 3